Collaborative Threshold Watermarking: Abstract

 \section{Abstract}

 In federated learning (FL), $K$ clients jointly train a model without sharing raw data.
 Because each participant invests data and compute, clients need mechanisms to later prove the provenance of a jointly trained model.
 Model watermarking embeds a hidden signal in the weights, but naive approaches either do not scale with many clients as per-client watermarks dilute as $K$ grows, or give any individual client the ability to verify and potentially remove the watermark.
 We introduce $(t,K)$-threshold watermarking: clients collaboratively embed a shared watermark during training, while only coalitions of at least $t$ clients can reconstruct the watermark key and verify a suspect model.
 We secret-share the watermark key $\tau$ so that coalitions of fewer than $t$ clients cannot reconstruct it, and verification can be performed without revealing $\tau$ in the clear.
-We instantiate our protocol in the white-box setting and evaluate on image classification.
+We instantiate our protocol in the white-box setting and evaluate it on image classification tasks on both IID and non-IID partitions, as well as language models fine-tuning setting.
 Our watermark remains detectable at scale ($K=128$) with minimal accuracy loss and stays above the detection threshold ($z\ge 4$) under attacks including adaptive fine-tuning using up to 20\% of the training data.
+Code is available at \url{https://github.com/tameemalaa/collaborative-threshold-watermark}.